Prerelease:Donkey Kong (Arcade)

 Jump to navigation Jump to search

 This page details prerelease information and/or media for Donkey Kong (Arcade).

 |This page is rather stubbly and could use some expansion.

 |...But what does it mean?

 This game has text or audio that needs to be translated.
 If you are fluent with this language, please read our translation guidelines and then

 A document found at the US National Archives shows some early designs from the game's Popeye phase of development.

 - At the top-right, next to Miyamoto's signature, is a date.
 While the first two digits (representing the current Shōwa year) aren't quite fully legible, what is present suggests "56", which would date this to March 21, 1981 - about three-and-a-half months before the game's release.

 - The level shown is an early version of 25m, looking somewhat different:

-- The stage is taller, consisting of eight rivets.
-The final dropped this to six rivets plus a short platform for Pauline.
+- The stage is taller, consisting of eight girders.
+The final dropped this to six girders plus a short platform for Pauline.